ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_custom_policies.md

 1. In the Policy Studio tree, select **Policies** > **OAuth 2.0** > **Access Token Service** > **Client Credentials**.
 2. Right-click the **Access Token using client credentials** filter, and select **Edit**.
 3. On the **Application Validation** tab, select the **In Authorization Header** option:

+The following image shows how to configure client credentials:

 ![Configure OAuth Client Credentials in Policy Studio](/Images/docbook/images/api_mgmt/api_mgmt_custom_policy_oauth_client_credentials.png)